szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 When the user clicks on the map, the `.on()` method calls the function we defined.
 We can access these coordinates by getting the `.latlng` (lowercase) property of the `e` object and then the `.lat` and `.lng` properties on the new `.latLng` object.
 (Note the differences between the new object we create--it has a capital `L` in the name.)

 Leaflet has [very extensive documentation](https://leafletjs.com/reference.html) on all its methods, properties, and events that I recommend you look through.
-We'll discuss more strategies for using documentation in the next lesson, but it's good to take a preliminary look.
+We'll discuss more strategies for using documentation in a coming lesson, but it's good to take a preliminary look.

 ## Review Questions